SKIN CANCER

 How is Skin Cancer Treated?

 Skin cancer is typically treated with various surgical options such as excisional surgery, Mohs surgery, or cryosurgery.
 These methods involve the removal of the cancerous cells and any surrounding tissue.
 Chemotherapy and radiation therapy are also an option for treating more advanced cases of skin cancer.
-Radiation therapy can be delivered externally or internally, and often requires several sessions to be effective.
+Radiation therapy can be delivered externally and often requires several sessions to be effective.
 It is crucial to seek treatment promptly and attend regular check-ups to prevent skin cancer from spreading or recurring.

 One type of radiation therapy that has been used to treat skin cancer is superficial radiation therapy (SRT).
 SRT uses a low-energy radiation beam that only penetrates the skin’s surface, targeting cancerous cells without damaging surrounding healthy tissue.
-This technique is often used to treat small skin cancers or lesions in sensitive areas, such as the face or neck.
+This technique is often used to treat skin cancers in sensitive areas, such as the face or neck.
 SRT is non-invasive, painless, and requires minimal downtime, making it an attractive option for patients with skin cancer.

 Better skin cancer treatment alternatives now available.